 - gross income of at least $250,000 for the last two financial years;

 as certified by a qualified accountant, where the product or service is not provided in connection with a business, are deemed wholesale clients.
 The certificate collected from the qualified accountant must be given within the preceding two years.

 The Size of Business test applies when the financial product or service is provided for use in connection with a business that is not categorised as a small business.

-A business is considered small when it has less than 20 employees – or less than 100 employees if the business is or includes the manufacturing of goods.
+A business is considered a “small business” when it has less than 20 employees – or less than 100 employees if the business is or includes the manufacturing of goods.

 If you’re planning on limiting your service to wholesale clients only, it’s extremely important that you ensure all clients who are onboarded are qualified as wholesale clients prior to providing any financial services.
-In addition, you will need to consider who can access your services (for instance, via a website) and how you might go about restricting access to wholesale clients only.
+If you are providing services to both retail and wholesale clients, you should also be careful in your communication with wholesale clients to ensure that wholesale clients are not provided with retail disclosure documents as well as other retail information.
+Provision of retail information or documents to wholesale clients may lead to an inadvertent reclassification of clients to retail.
+Therefore, we suggest financial services providers review their marketing processes and documents, including email signatures as many financial services include links to their retail disclosure documents in their signature and consider who can access your services (for instance, via a website) and how you might go about restricting access to wholesale clients.

 For further information on the distinction between retail and wholesale clients and how this may affect your financial services business, please contact us.